Renupoma Rajkhowa

 Renupoma Rajkhowa (born 1 July 1955) is an Asom Gana Parishad politician from Assam, India.
+She is a four- time MLA from the Teok Assembly constituency.

+Early life and education

+Rajkhowa is from Teok, Jorhat district.
+She completed her Class 12 in 1976.

+Career

-She was elected into the Assam Legislative Assembly election in 1991, 1996 2016 from Teok constituency.
+Rajkhowa was elected into the Assam Legislative Assembly election in 1991, 1996, 2016 from Teok constituency.
 She is the wife of Lalit Chandra Rajkhowa who she succeeded as the Member of the Assam Legislative Assembly from the Teok constituency in 1991.
 She was also Deputy Speaker of Assam Legislative Assembly.